SAP-samples/teched2022-IN262/exercises/ex0/README.md

 2. This will take you to the landing page of SAP Integration Suite
 <br><img src="/exercises/ex0/images/Ex1_Landing_Page.png" width=60% height=60%>

-3. Click “Manage and provide Integration technology guidance” to launch the Integration Assessment Tool
+3. Click "Evaluate Integration Strategies" button under the “Manage and provide Integration technology guidance” tile to launch the Integration Assessment Tool
 <br><img src="/exercises/ex0/images/Ex1_Select_INTAS.png" width=60% height=60%>

 4. This would launch the Integration Assessment Tool